PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 {% notebook examples/intro-netcdf4-module.ipynb cells[14:16]%}

 Note that all the dimensions and variables were defined for `tempgrp`.
-The root group `f` is currently empty.
+The root group `f` has no variables.
 It's also worth noting that **netCDF dimensions and variables are indestructible**.
 That is, there is no method to delete a variable or dimension once they are created; you may modify the contents of a variable but you can't get rid off the variable all together.

 #### Passing data into variables

-This step is easy:
+Here, you simply pass your data into the variables you just created:

 	:::python
 	longitude[:] = lon #The "[:]" at the end of the variable instance is necessary